Genez-io/genezio-landing-page/deployment-platform/content/posts/best_nextjs_hosting_platforms_for_2024.md

 Additionally, AWS's pay-as-you-go pricing model can be unpredictable, especially for applications with fluctuating traffic patterns.

-With all this in mind, once again, if you're looking for a more streamlined and beginner-friendly Next js hosting experience, platforms like Genezio might be a better fit.
-Genezio's specialized focus on Next.js, combined with its intuitive interface and transparent pricing, offers a compelling alternative to Amplify's complexity.
+With all this in mind, once again, if you're looking for a more streamlined and beginner-friendly Next js hosting experience, platforms like DeployApps might be a better fit.
+DeployApps's specialized focus on Next.js, combined with its intuitive interface and transparent pricing, offers a compelling alternative to Amplify's complexity.

 ## Heroku: The veteran cloud platform